ScNd/prestashop/README.md

 #### Quick Specific Price
   Backoffice module to quickly set a new specific price for a given Product ID.
   Localized in English and Italian.
+Tested with Prestashop 1.5, should work with 1.6 too.

   KNOWN ISSUES:
   * Setting "on sale" icon fails on some environments.